Muslim funeral traditions and what to wear to a Muslim funeral service

 Traditionally, the family will gather in their home and receive guests after a Muslim funeral.
 Usually the community provides food for the bereaved for the first three days after the funeral.

 The mourning period lasts for 40 days, but can often vary depending on the family.
 Traditionally, the period of mourning for widows is even longer – four months and ten days – in which they are forbidden to interact with men who they could potentially marry.

-Muslim funeral etiquette
+Muslim funeral etiquette for non-Muslims

-What to wear to a Muslim funeral
+What should you wear to a Muslim funeral?

 Also be aware that shoes must be removed to enter the prayer hall of a mosque.
 Therefore you may want to wear presentable socks, tights or stockings.